 2) Connect your iOS device with its 30-pin or Lightning USB cable to the computer you are using for the restore.

-3) Proceed with a force-restart of your iPhone by pressing and holding the Home button and power button until you see an Apple logo on the screen.
-When you see the logo, keep holding buttons; don’t let go just yet.
+3) Proceed with a force-restart of your iPhone.
+On iPhone 7 and below, you can do that by pressing and holding the Home button and power button until you see the connect to iTunes screen.

 4) After a little while longer, your iPhone should show a ‘Connect to iTunes’ screen like this one.
 At this time, you can let go of the buttons.